|

 about the ancestral beings that created the land and the people, many of which had become visible parts of the landscape around

+us.
+We could see a couple of features (where the lightning man lives) from the lookout above.
 We visited my first of a truly australian feature, Anbangbang Billabong, this one being famous (in its desciptive literature)

 for being in the film 'Crocodile Dundee'!
 Now thats famous!